harvard-lil/capstone/capstone/capweb/templates/about.md

 Each volume has been converted into structured, case-level data broken out by majority and dissenting opinion, with human-checked metadata for party names, docket number, citation, and date.

-We also plan to share (but have not yet published) page images and page-level OCR data for all volumes.
+We also make available page images and page-level OCR data for all volumes.

 # Scope limits {: class="subtitle" }